 Also known as the Retirement Visa, the Spain Non-Lucrative Visa is designed for individuals with passive incomes, particularly senior citizens who receive social security payments or pensions.

-For the Retirement Visa application, foreigners must prove they have the financial means to support themselves while living in Spain without engaging in work or professional activities.
-They can demonstrate this by demonstrating they earn a passive income from foreign sources.
+For the specific retirement visa application, foreigners must prove they have the financial means to support themselves while living in Spain without engaging in work or professional activities.
+They can demonstrate this by showing they earn a passive income from foreign sources.
 As of 2024, the minimum income to retire in Spain is €2,400 per month or an annual income of about €29,000.

-After successful renewal and five years of residency, both the Golden Visa and Non-lucrative Visa offer a pathway to obtain a permanent residence permit.
+After successful renewal and five years of residency, both the Non-lucrative Visa and Spain Golden Visa grant a pathway to obtain a permanent residence permit.
 With an additional five years of residency, individuals can qualify for Spanish citizenship, provided they fulfill standard criteria such as no extended stays outside the country, the ability to speak Spanish, and an understanding of Spanish customs and traditions.

 Take a look at our Spain Visa Ultimate Guide by local experts